 Purple fruits and vegetables have their own unique benefits, too.
 Fruits like plum, blackcurrants, and blackberries are packed with antioxidants that are loaded with beauty benefits.
 They potentially prevent blood cell breakage and destruction of collagen, which is essential for healthy radiant skin.
 Purple vegetables like aubergine are similarly nutritious – eat them to enjoy loads of vitamin A and flavonoids, which have a host of great natural benefits too!

-This Rainbow Activity is a great little idea to get them excited about their food!
+A Rainbow Activity is a great little idea to get them excited about their food!